A LINEAR INFLUENCE | Starchild & The New Romantic

 [New York City- BRYNDON COOK IS STARCHILD & THE NEW ROMANTIC.
 Words by Jay Escobara.
 Photos by Brandon Nunn | Styling by Anthony Tony Hendrickson of M65 Studio.
 Bryndon Cook wears SAENAI Collection on a hot June 15th afternoon in Lower Manhattan’s Seward Park.]

 In 2017, he was noted as Rolling Stones' 25 under 25 list for his EP 'Crucial', Bryndon Cook (a.k.a.
-Starchild) is well recognized among the music and creative industries as collaborator and collaborator to such artists as Solange and Blood Orange.
+Starchild) is well recognized among the music and creative industries as a collaborator to such artists Kindness, Solange, and Blood Orange.
 Now, he continues to draw inspirations from a deeper and more meaningful space that emboldens Starchild & The New Romantic as a powerful creative voice!
 He is uniquely his own sound and we love to share our enthusiasm for his creative efforts and appreciate him.